JuanPabloDiaz/freeForGeeks/README.md

 ## React

 - [ReactPlay](https://reactplay.io) is a **React code editor** that allows you to write and preview React code in real time.
-It is a great tool for learning React, testing code, and creating demos.
+It is a great tool for learning React, testing code, and creating demos. ⭐ [k stars]()

 ## Colors